 What programming will be on the new channels?

 Like KCSM, KPJK will provide programming on cable, on satellite, and over the air (with an antenna).
 The programming available will depend on how you receive your programming.
-Here is a chart which lists all the great content available from KPJK.
+Please visit this scheduling page to see the programming options available on KPJK TV and KRCB TV.
 Note that programming changes will occur over the fall of 2018 as we add in popular public television programs and local shows to serve the community.

 How will KPJK be supported?